mvolkmann/blog/src/rust.md

 that support references (or pointers),
 Rust does not require different syntax for accessing fields and methods based on whether an instance or a reference is used.
+It supplies "automatic referencing and dereferencing" in field access and method calls.
+In the case of method calls, it automatically adds `&`, `&mut`, or `*` based on the method declaration of the `self` type.

 For example:

 ```rust